KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

            This includes the following:

            * **Domain**:
-           * **Adjoiner**: A brand-specific path separator that connects the Domain and Shortkey, helping personalize and group URLs.
+           * **Adjoiner**: A brand-specific path separator that connects the Domain and Shortkey, helping personalize and group URLs. (@Shreejith/Jithendra: removed validation rules, as they will be shown to the users on the dashboard.)
            * **Shortkey**: A unique, auto-generated code added to the branded domain, helping track clicks on links within campaigns.